The Bankrate promise

 Those magical pieces of plastic (or metal) can make your wildest travel dreams come true, so why wouldn’t you get as many of them as you can fit in your wallet?

-Despite the hype surrounding travel cards, they’re not for everyone.
+For one, despite the hype surrounding travel cards, they’re not for everyone.
 Many travel rewards cards carry hefty annual fees and offer perks that, while impressive, might not be suitable for how you travel.

 Here’s everything you need to decide whether travel rewards cards are worth it for you: